 Origami Yoda series by Tom Angleberger

 It’s easy to think kids will only go for the latest and greatest thing, but I’ve never met a kid of any age who doesn’t love Roald Dahl.
 His body of work is the definition of humor, heart, adventure, and imagination.
 They’ve been hooking kids on reading for generations.
-If you’re worried that your reluctant reader won’t go for a boring old classic, pick up one of the new editions with a modern looking cover.
+If you’re worried that your reluctant reader won’t go for a boring old classic, pick up one of the new editions with a modern-looking cover.
 They’ll never know!
-One word of warning: Dahl wrote for adults as well, so make sure you don’t hand a kid one of those. [chapter book, ages 8 and up]
+One word of warning: Dahl wrote for adults as well, so make sure you don’t hand a kid one of those. [middle grade, ages 8 and up]

 Bottom line: Even if your reluctant reader prefers comics to classics, just get a book in their hands.